openshift/hive/docs/using-hive.md

 NOTE: This feature only works for provisioning to AWS, GCP, and Azure.

+NOTE: This feature is mutually exclusive with the `UserConfiguredDNS` install-config option.

 To use this feature:

   1. Manually create a DNS zone for your "root" domain (i.e. hive.example.com in the example below) and ensure your DNS is operational.